hayde0264/CS-Degree/HTML/Attributes.md

 # The lang Attribute
 The **lang** attribute declares the language of the webpage, and this **should always be included**.
 The lang attribute assists **search engines and browsers**.

-## For example this specifies using the English language:
+## For example, this specifies using the English language:
 ```html
 <!DOCTYPE html>
 <html lang="en">